 Ingredients

-- 2 tablespoons cane sugar (or granulated sugar)
+- 2 tablespoons granulated sugar (or cane sugar)

 - ¼ teaspoon black pepper